By Steve Levine

 Allocation: Meta 70% / YouTube 30%

-Appeal Status: Meta and Google have both stated they will appeal
+Appeal Status: Meta and Google both say they still plan to appeal

 Related Cases Pending (MDL 3047): ~2,465 individual personal injury cases + ~800 school district claims (N.D.
 Cal., Judge Yvonne Gonzalez Rogers)